Warning

 The documentation does not reflect this change.

-If you are a end-user, just install friendly until further notice.
+If you are a end-user, just install friendly

-About IDLE
+About IDLE¶

 IDLE is often the first program that is used by beginners learning Python since it is installed with Python.
 It includes its own REPL (known as its “shell”) and enable users to write code in editors and run them, with the output redirected to the shell.